 - We actively pursue wider interests in the subject: in addition to supervisions at Queens’, we run a general meeting once a week for all Computer Scientists.
 Recent activities have included collaborative programming challenges, summer internship reports, and short project talks from undergraduates as well as researchers from the Department.

 - We provide every first- and second-year student with a copy of the core course text books.
 Books are returned at the end of the year for use by the next group of students.
-Queens’ and the Department have a well-stocked library to support students in the third and fourth year.
+Queens’ and the University have well-stocked libraries to support students in the third and fourth year.

-The University has commissioned a written test as part of the pre-interview assessment of applications for Computer Science.
-The written test is called the Cambridge Test of Mathematics for University Admission (CTMUA) and uses the same syllabus as the existing TMUA test used by the Universities of Durham, Lancaster, Warwick, Sheffield, Southampton, Nottingham and Cardiff as well as the London School of Economics.
-Applicants will sit the CTMUA in late October or early November and the results will be considered alongside the rest of the application paperwork in order to determine which candidates to invite for interview.
-We will not simply select those candidates with the best scores in the CTMUA when determining who to invite for interview; rather, we will use your CTMUA score together with your application paperwork.
+Applicants will be required to take the Test of Mathematics for University Admission (TMUA) in late October or early November and the results will be considered alongside the rest of the application paperwork in order to determine which candidates to invite for interview.
+We will not simply select those candidates with the best scores in the TMUA when determining who to invite for interview; rather, we will use your TMUA score together with your application paperwork.